 Customer Discovery Process Template

 Let’s go through a customer discovery process template.
-This is best used over a phone or video calls.
-Not meant for face to face process.
+This is best used over phone or video call.
+Not meant for the face-to-face process.

 Customer Discovery Canvas